vsbuffalo/bprime/README.md

 selection and dominance coefficient columns (currently, we treat `h` as fixed), and extracts all variable columns in the data.
 The output of this is a `LearnedFunction` object, which contains the data for model training.

+## Thoughts

+ - if the ratchet is clicking, can we trust mutational density maps?

 ## TODO